Programs > Brochure

-Classes run for three weeks, from July 15-August 2, 2019.
-Students should arrive in Shanghai on July 12 and depart on Aug.
-3. Classes meet for 6 hours per day, 5 days per week, with some additional time on weekends and evenings for observing performances.
+Classes run for three weeks, from June 8-26, 2020.
+Students should arrive in Shanghai on June 6 and depart on June 27, 2020.
+Classes meet for 6 hours per day, 5 days per week, with some additional time on weekends and evenings for observing performances.
 The curriculum is divided into three sections.

 Section 1: Introduction to Peking Opera, 15 hours.
 Senior scholars use text and images to introduce the history, basic features, and aesthetics of Peking Opera.

 Section 2: Taste of Peking Opera, 65 hours.
 Following their interests, students are divided into four groups pursuing specialized study of segments of specific operas, like Farewell My concubine.
-Different segments emphasize Song, Speech, Dance, and Combat/Acrobatics.
+Different segments emphasize Song, Recitation, Acting, Dance, and Combat/Acrobatics.
 At the end, each group presents a 10-minute performance.

 Section 3: Live Observation, 10 hours.
 During the weekends, we will attend special performances of the Shanghai Peking Opera Theater, including behind-the-scenes and post-performance meetings with performers.

 At Princeton, half-day forum.
 Following the program upon return to Princeton in the fall, students will participate in a forum on Chinese Opera presented by the Music Department in which they will have an opportunity to share the results of their study.

 Teachers are nationally-certified Peking Opera performers.
 Normally, instruction and discussion will take place in Chinese (Mandarin).